-College prep 101: Create a quiet workspace
+College prep 101: Create a quiet workspace for teen productivity

-IF YOU THINK your teen is easily sidetracked now, just wait!
+If you think your teen is easily sidetracked now, just wait!
 When she heads off to college, she’ll have to deal with new distractions of noisy dorms and the siren’s call of “Oh, c’mon . . . you can study later!
 Let’s go out for coffee!”

 A Designated Workspace